shopware5/shopware/UPGRADE-5.6.md

 ### Additions

+* Added support for Shopping Worlds without AJAX requests, configurable in theme settings
+* Added configuration to define the format of a valid order number.
+See [Custom validation of order numbers (SKU)](###Custom validation of order numbers (SKU)) for more details
+* Added controller registration by DI-tag.
+See Controller See [Controller Registration using DI-Tag](###Controller Registration using DI-Tag) for more details
+* Added autowiring of controller action parameters.
+See [Autowire of controller actions parameters](###Autowire of controller actions parameters) for more details* Added better ExtJS file auto-loading.
+See [Improved ExtJS auto-loading](###Improved ExtJS auto-loading) for more details
+* Added new `Shopware\Components\Cart\PaymentTokenService` to improve handling of payment callbacks.
+See [Payment Token](###Payment Token) for more details
+* Added specific logger service for each plugin.
+See [Plugin specific logger](###Plugin specific logger) for more details
+* Added support for HTTP2 server push.
+See [HTTP2 Server Push Support](###HTTP2 Server Push Support) for more details
+* Added Symfony `RequestStack` to Enlight's request cycle
+* Added new config option to allow restoring of old cart items
+* Added new config option to enable sharing of session between language shops
 * Added definition signature `getAttributeRawField` to `Shopware\Bundle\ESIndexingBundle\TextMappingInterface` to reduce info request of
     Elasticsearch and added method implementation to TextMappings `Shopware\Bundle\ESIndexingBundle\TextMapping\TextMappingES2::getAttributeRawField`